muskangupta123/Swiggy-Data-Scraping-And-Analysis/README.md

    ```bash
    jupyter notebook
    ```
-2. Open and run the notebooks located in the `notebooks/` directory.
+2. Open and run the notebooks located in the `Swiggy Data Analysis/` directory.

 ### Results
 The analysis revealed insights such as: